Code of Student Conduct

 Fax: (770) 396-3790

-- Within five (5) days of receiving the appeal, the Chancellor will notify, in writing, all parties to the grievance, the committee members, and the Associate Provost of Student Affairs of her/his ruling on the appeal.
+- Within five (5) days of receiving the appeal, the Chancellor will notify, in writing, all parties to the grievance, the committee members, and the Vice Chancellor of Student Affairs of her/his ruling on the appeal.

 Recognizing and addressing bullying is paramount to ensuring a safe and healthy campus environment that is conducive to learning and that protects the rights of individuals.
 Northshore Techncial Community College defines “bullying” as severe or repeated use by one or more individuals of written, verbal, or electronic communication, or a physical act or gesture or exclusion directed at another individual.
 Bullying may cause physical or emotional harm, may create a hostile environment, and may infringe on a person’s rights, and/ or may disrupt the campus environment.

 Any individual who believes that he/she is the subject of bullying or who has knowledge of bullying behavior should immediately report such conduct to Student Services personnel, faculty, staff, or Campus Security personnel.
 Complaints of bullying will be investigated promptly and in as impartial and confidential manner as possible.
 Retaliation against any individual reporting such conduct will not be tolerated.

 Any individual who is found, after appropriate investigation, to have participated in bullying is subject to disciplinary action per the institution’s current policies which govern faculty, staff, and students.

 Complaints of bullying may be reported to the following:

 - Associate Provost of Student Affairs: (985) 545-1239

 - Any faculty or staff